15.6 What can you do to help?

 · The use of nutrient budgets and nutrient management plans can help to reduce the detrimental impact of nutrients lost to waterways as well as providing economic benefits to the land owners.

 · Covenant your special areas.
 Covenanting offers an opportunity to provide long term protection to an area, irrespective of who owns it in the future.
-For more details on the process of covenanting visit the QEII National Trust website at the following link:

 · Develop a restoration plan.
 Putting a plan in place before embarking on a restoration project will greatly increase the odds of a successful outcome.
 A self-help kit ‘Restoring the Balance' has been developed for Northland.
 This kit is useful for individuals and groups embarking on biodiversity protection projects.
 It is available free of charge from NRC or the New Zealand Landcare Trust.